Continuing Education Activity

 - Review the appropriate evaluation skills required to assess suspected cases of infective endocarditis.

 - Explain the treatment and management options available for infectious endocarditis.

-- Discuss interprofessional team strategies for improving care coordination and communication to allow for improved outcomes and more streamlined care for infectious endocarditis.
+- Describe interprofessional team strategies for improving care coordination and communication to allow for improved outcomes and more streamlined care for patients with infectious endocarditis.

 Infectious endocarditis is the inflammation of the endocardium, the inner lining of the heart, as well as the valves that separate each of the four chambers within the heart.
 It is primarily a disease caused by bacteria and has a wide array of manifestations and sequelae.
 Without early identification and treatment, a myriad of intracardiac and far-reaching extracardiac complications can develop.
 Therefore, careful evaluation, including a thorough history and physical exam, can help diagnoses cases and guide management, limiting mortality and morbidity.

 The vast majority of infectious endocarditis cases stem from gram-positive streptococci, staphylococci, and enterococci infection.
 Together, these three groups account for 80% to 90% of all cases, with Staphylococcus aureus specifically responsible for around 30% of cases in the developed world.
 In addition to various streptococci species, other common colonizers of the oropharynx, such as the HACEK organisms (Haemophilus, Actinobacillus, Cardiobacterium, Eikenella, and Kingella) can less frequently be the culprit bacteria.
 Numerous other bacteria have been previously identified as well but comprise only about 6% of total cases.
 Finally, fungal endocarditis represents only about 1% of cases but can be a typically fatal complication of systemic Candida and Aspergillus infection in the immunocompromised population.